Abandoned & Little-Known Airfields:

 Caswell Airpark, as depicted on the 2004 Sectional Chart.

-and the owner is listed as Dr. G. Allison Page.
+and the owner was listed as Dr. G. Allison Page.

 It is still listed in the 2004 Airport Facility Directory as a public-use civilian airport,